 Update: Costco has provided a satisfactory response to my request.
-I did not contact Samsung.
+I did not contact Samsung but as you can see in the comment section below many others have tried to and were given the runaround.
+Fuck Samsung.

 I just wrote this email to Costco: